Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 7 days (iOS & Android)

 However, NordVPN’s prices increase significantly once your initial subscription period expires.
-For instance, its 12-month price increases from $4.99/month to $8.29/month after the first year.
+For instance, its 12-month price increases from $4.99/month to $11.59/month after the first year.

 Both VPNs offer a genuine seven-day free trial when signing up on Android.
 ExpressVPN also offers this on iOS, whereas NordVPN does not.

-Although the VPN free trial can only be initiated from a mobile device, we found that you can sign into other devices, like Windows and Fire TV, afterward.
+Although the VPN free trial can only be activated on mobile, we discovered that you can use your sign-in details for other platforms, like PC and Fire TV.

 NordVPN and ExpressVPN also offer a 30-day money-back guarantee, which can be initiated on any device.
 It’s a no-questions-asked policy, which essentially becomes a VPN free trial.